 The Total Cost of Forming and Maintaining a Business in New Hampshire

 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining a New Hampshire business.
 You cannot form an LLC in New Hampshire without filing the Certificate of Formation, or the document that officially forms your business within the state.
 The filing fee is $100.
 Meanwhile, if you intend to form as a corporation, you will submit the Articles of Incorporation instead.
-Like the Certificate, the filing fee for the Articles is $100.
+Like the Certificate of Formation, the filing fee for the Articles of Incorporation is $100.

 No matter what entity type you form, your business will have to file annual reports.
 This filing is pretty simple, but it keeps the state up-to-date regarding some basic but vital business information, such as your registered agent and address.
 It costs $100 to file each year.

-You will also need to account for business taxes, such as the Business Profits Tax and the Business Enterprise tax, which New Hampshire levies instead of traditional income taxes.
+If your business brings in at least $92,000 annually, you will also need to account for business taxes, such as the Business Profits Tax and the Business Enterprise Tax, which New Hampshire levies instead of traditional income taxes.
 Of course, beyond the state level, you’ll also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the New Hampshire Department of Revenue to make sure.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.